Skip to content

 Best grass variety for the transition states

-Ensure that your lawn is right for the grass
+Ensure that your lawn is right for the grass.

 Is it under a shade, full sun or a mix?
-You should pay attention to this as some grass varieties won’t grow under a shade.
+You should pay attention to this, as some grass varieties won’t grow under a shade.
 For example, all warm-season grass types do well in full sun, so if you are planting them in a shaded area, there is no way they will go, and you will keep complaining that your grass seed isn’t growing.

-For example, an excessive amount of water can prevent the grass seed from germinating or wash the seeds away.
+For example, excessive water can prevent the grass seed from germinating or wash the seeds away.
 Too much water can also drown the seeds, and when this happens, the grass seeds end up floating up to the surface and pulled out of the soil, or they are washed to the lower parts of your lawn.

 If you don’t want to use the tools, you can use the nonselective chemicals while taking care not to hurt yourself.